3D-Adapter: Geometry-Consistent Multi-View Diffusion for High-Quality 3D Generation: Experiments

 \subsection{Text-to-3D Generation}

 For text-to-3D generation, we adopt the GRM-based 3D-Adapter with Instant3D U-Net as the base model.
 All results are generated using EDM Euler ancestral solver~\citep{Karras2022edm} with 30 denoising steps and mean latent initialization (Appendix~\ref{sec:meaninit}).
 The inference time is around 0.7 sec per step, and detailed inference time analysis is presented in Appendix~\ref{sec:time}.
 For evaluation, we first compare 3D-Adapter with the baselines and conduct ablation studies on a validation set of 379 BLIP-captioned objects sampled from a high-quality subset of Objaverse~\citep{blip, objaverse}.
-The results are shown in Table~\ref{tab:grm_ablation}, with the rendered images from the dataset used as real samples when computing the FID metric.
+The results are shown in Table~\ref{tab:grm_ablation}, with the rendered images from the validation set used as real samples when computing the FID metric.
 Subsequently, we benchmark 3D-Adapter on the same test set as GRM~\citep{grm}, consisting of 200 prompts, to make fair comparisons to the previous SOTAs in Table~\ref{tab:grm_sota}.
 Qualitative results are shown in Fig.~\ref{fig:compare_text23d}.

 \paragraph{Baselines.} The two-stage GRM (A0) exhibits good visual quality, but the MDD metric is magnitudes higher than that of our 3D-Adapter (B0--B3) due to the highly ambiguous geometry caused by local misalignment.
 Naively rewiring it into an I/O sync model (A1) worsens the results, as the original GRM is trained only on rendered ground truths $\vx$ and cannot handle the imperfections of the denoised views $\hat{\vx}$.
-However, when using the GRM model fine-tuned according to our method (Eq.~\ref{eq:rend_loss}), the model (A2) achieves the lowest possible MDD with nearly perfect geometry consistency, but it suffers significantly from mode collapse and struggles to generate meaningful content.
+When using the GRM model fine-tuned according to our method (Eq.~\ref{eq:rend_loss}), the model (A2) achieves the lowest possible MDD with nearly perfect geometry consistency, which validates the effectiveness of our GRM finetuning approach.
+However, it suffers significantly from mode collapse and yields the worst appearance metrics (analyzed in Appendix~\ref{dynamic_iosync}).
+Adopting a dynamic blending technique (Appendix~\ref{dynamic_iosync}) for I/O sync (A3) alleviates this issue, but the appearance metrics are still worse than two-stage (A0).